Tax season is coming! And some people are finishing up their federal and state income tax returns in large numbers.

 How To Send Documents Securely to My Accounting Team Or Consultant.

-There are many ways to share your tax documents.
+There are many ways to send documents securely or share your tax documents.
 The best way for you depends on your needs and preferences but you must keep in mind that security is your top priority.

 Hand Deliver Documents.